Defibrillators What are Defibrillators?

-ICDs are placed surgically in the chest or abdomen, where it checks for arrhythmias.
+ICDs are placed through surgery in the chest or stomach area, where the device can check for arrhythmias.
 Arrhythmias can interrupt the flow of blood from your heart to the rest of your body or cause your heart to stop.
-The ICD sends a shock to correct the arrhythmia.
+The ICD sends a shock to restore a normal heart rhythm.

 The ICD can also record the heart's electrical activity and heart rhythms.
-The recordings can help your doctor fine-tune the programming of your device so it works better to correct irregular heartbeats.
-Your device will be programmed to respond to the type of arrhythmia you are most likely to have.
+The recordings can help your healthcare provider fine-tune the programming of the device so it works better to correct irregular heartbeats.
+The device is programmed to respond to the type of arrhythmia you are most likely to have.

 WCDs have sensors that attach to the skin.
 They are connected by wires to a unit that checks your heart’s rhythm and delivers shocks when needed.
 Like an ICD, the WCD can deliver low- and high-energy shocks.
-The device has a belt attached to a vest and is worn under your clothes.
-Your doctor will fit the device to your size.
-The device is programmed to detect a particular heart rhythm.
+The device has a belt attached to a vest that is worn under your clothes.
+Your provider fits the device to your size.
+It is programmed to detect a specific heart rhythm.

-The sensors detect when an arrhythmia occurs and notifies you with an alert.
-You can turn off the alert to prevent a shock if not needed, but if you do not respond, the device will administer a shock to correct the rhythm.
-Typically, this happens within one minute.
+The sensors detect when an arrhythmia occurs and gives an alert.
+You can turn off the alert to prevent a shock if not needed.
+If you do not respond, the device will give your heart a shock to correct the rhythm.
+This usually happens within one minute.
 The device can deliver repeated shocks during an episode.
 After each episode, the sensors must be replaced.